julien-klaus/tec/README.md

 # TEC: Tensor Expression Compiler

 Transform textbook like expressions into highly-tuned Python library code.
+Check out [https://tec.pythonanywhere.com/](https://tec.pythonanywhere.com/) for an online service of the translation.

 ## Requirements
 To verify our transformation we numerically evaluate the expression with NumPy and generated for-loops.
 You can install NumPy using